lkri-dev/Educational/README.md

 # Educational
-A repository for educational lessons.
+# A repository for educational lessons.

+# -------Write first name below----------